mirceaulinic/mirceaulinic.github.io/_posts/2017-12-19-salt-pure-python.md

 > There is a massive arsenal of helper functions that you can re-use.
 They are
 > found in the [``utils``](https://github.com/saltstack/salt/tree/develop/salt/utils)
 > directory.
-Take a few moments to skip this directory and its files.
+Take a few moments to skim through this directory and its files.
 Don't
 > worry, from experience I can tell that it will take you months or years to
-> know where to look, in order to avoid reinventing wheels.
-Been there, done
+> know where to look for the exact function you need, in order to avoid reinventing wheels.
-> that, got the "wheel reinventor" t-shirt. :-)
+> Been there, done that, got the "wheel reinventor" t-shirt. :-)
 >
 > Moreover, remember that you can invoke execution functions from other execution
 > function, as described below.